 We are encouraged by the progress in the past 25 years.
 We have two useful Harbor management plans.
 We have the formation of the Friends of Herring River.
 We have 18 years of Wellfleet Harbor Conferences.
 Both the Wellfleet Conservation Trust and the Mass Audubon Wellfleet Bay Sanctuary have contributed to the harbor's wellbeing.
 Other non-profits such as the Provincetown Center for Coastal Studies (CCS) and the Association to Preserve Cape Cod (APCC) are active here.
-The Cape Cod National Seashore (CCNS) owns, in trust for the people of the United States, much of the western harbor and Herring River: it is active in conservation science and policy.
+The Cape Cod National Seashore (CCNS) owns much of the western harbor and Herring River: it is active in conservation science and policy.
 We have excellent work by many Town committees.
 The goal of this plan is to suggest ways to continue forward.